Coco Jones: 2006–2013: Early career with Disney and Hollywood Records

-In 2006, she competed on Radio Disney, where she became known for her song, "Real You".
+In 2006, Jones competed on Radio Disney, where she became known for her song, "Real You".
 In 2009, she was chosen to perform live on "The Most Talented Kids" episode of the Maury Povich Show.
 In 2011, she guest-starred on Disney Channel's television series So Random!.
 In 2010, Jones was the runner up during season 3 of Radio Disney's The Next Big Thing singing competition.
 Shortly after, she released her debut project Coco Jones, and began a concert tour revolving around the theme of anti-bullying called UBU-Stop the Bullying.

 In June 2012, Jones played the lead role of Roxie in the television Disney movie, Let It Shine.
 The movie was the most watched Disney Channel Original Movie and most watched movie of the year for kids and tweens in 2012.
 Jones and the other main cast of Let It Shine performed at the 43rd Annual NAACP Image Awards Nominees Luncheon prior to the movie's release.

 Jones signed a record deal with Hollywood Records and began working with Grammy-nominated producer Rob Galbraith, co-writing and recording all-new original music.
 Jones' debut single "Holla at the DJ" premiered on Radio Disney on December 6, 2012, with its release on iTunes the next day.
 The video for the track premiered on the Disney Channel on December 12, with a premiere on VEVO just afterwards.
 Her extended play Made Of was released on March 12, 2013, and it reached the top 10 of the Billboard Heatseekers chart.
 She toured with Mindless Behavior later that year.
 Jones performed with Mindless Behavior at Radio Disney's Radio Disney Music Awards, and took home an award for "Funniest Celebrity Take."
 Following the release of the EP, Jones worked in the studio with David Banner, Ester Dean, and Jukebox, with plans to release her debut album by August.